Chickasaw Council: History

 Scouting came to Memphis in 1910 with the founding of Troop 1 by the YMCA at the newly constructed Central YMCA Building at 245 Madison Avenue.
 Several other troops formed including Troop 25 of Temple Israel, which is still in operation.
 For the first five years, Memphis area groups affiliated with either the Boy Scouts of America or the American Boy Scouts operated independently of each other.
 The local board was formed in 1915 which was then organized as the Chickasaw Council of the Boy Scouts of America on February 22, 1916, led by Council President Bolton Smith and Scout Executive Edward Everett.

 During World War I the Boy Scouts of America undertook selling war bonds to help the effort and 30 Chickasaw troops took up the cause.
 Troop 22, led by its top salesman/scout Charles Wailes, sold the most in the country and was recognized by President Woodrow Wilson.
 Young Wailes' support for the war effort did not end with bond sales.
 He also helped to identify a potential spy ring working for the German Empire.
 As a radio-telegraphy hobbyist, Wailes frequently monitored railroad and Mississippi River riverboat radio Morse code signals with his shortwave radio set.
 In the spring of 1917, Wailes began to hear seemingly random characters being broadcast via a very clear signal.
 He also owned a portable station-finder and carried it around the streets of Memphis, attempting to locate the mysterious signal.
 After several attempts, Wailes believed he had pinpointed the signal's source at a home on Vance Avenue and notified his scoutmaster, who phoned the Memphis office of the Justice Department.
 A search of the residence uncovered a German-made shortwave radio in the attic.
 The purported radio operator (whose occupation was listed only as "traveler") was arrested.

 The Chickasaw Council became a leader in racial integration in Scouting.
 Bolton Smith, the first Council President, became the Vice President of the National Boy Scouts of America and helped form the National Committee on Interracial Activities in 1926.
 When Gordon Morris became Scout Executive in 1928 (in that position from 1928 to 1959), he brought J.A.
 Beauchamp to Memphis to organize the first African-American Troop, Troop 100 at Centenary Methodist Church.
 Beauchamp was the first African-American Scouting professional and was later hired by the Council in 1934.
 By 1943 the Council was commended by the National Director of Interracial Activities for becoming the sixth Council in the nation with more than 1000 African-American Scouts.

 The Delta Area Council of Mississippi merged into the Chickasaw Council in January 1993.

-Organization

-The council is divided into 8 districts; as well as the Exploring programs.